How do you make kief cookies?

 Step one: Decarb the kief

-First thing’s first, you need to decarboxylate the kief to activate the THC.
+First thing’s first, you need to decarboxylate the kief to activate the THC (check out our in-depth article on how to decarb weed).
 Preheat your oven to 230 degrees.
 Cover the baking sheet with parchment paper and spread the kief in an even, thin layer on top.
 Bake the kief for 30 minutes.
 Fair warning: your house is about to get STANKY, so keep the air freshener on hand if your neighbors are the type who complain about that stuff.
 Skip this step and you’ll just end up with mildly-dank cookies, no edibles.

 Step two: Get your cookie dough ready